 Use task group: Refer to task groups support article

 Lastly, we need to ensure the goal automation doesn’t create duplicates by setting the deployment preferences.
-Since the goal automation criteria are based on an account list rule which can be true perpetually, a delay can be set to make sure duplicates aren’t created.
+Since the goal automation criteria are based on an account segment rule which can be true perpetually, a delay can be set to make sure duplicates aren’t created.
 If this goal requires one-time action on the account, such as Onboarding, then you can select the option “Never deploy if the same goal exists”.

 Once you have selected the “CSMs can start goal manually”, you would have the option to define the playbook tasks assignment.
 For each defined task, you can either assign it to the goal owner or a task group.
 This is specifically useful when a task should be assigned to another account owner, such as an Onboarding specialist or implementation engineer.